Iida Chōko

-Iida Chōko (飯田 蝶子) (April 15, 1897 – December 26, 1972) was a Japanese actress.
+Iida Chōko (Japanese: 飯田 蝶子; April 15, 1897 – December 26, 1972) was a Japanese actress.
 Her real name was Shigehara Tefu.
 She played working class women and grandmothers, and appeared in more than 300 films.
 Her husband was cameraman Shigehara Hideo.

 Biography

 Early life

-Iida was born on April 15, 1897 in what is now Asakusa, Tokyo.
+Iida was born on April 15, 1897, in what is now Asakusa, Tokyo.
 Though her father was a minor official with the Ministry of Communications, the family didn't have much money, so Iida was sent to live with her maternal grandmother at 2 years old.
 Iida was the oldest of 5 children, but because of their poverty the children became malnourished and developed nyctalopia.
 After studying at a private elementary school, Iida entered the Ueno Koto Jogakko with her grandmother's help, and worked at an outdoor exhibition at night to help with the family's finances.
 She eventually found that she enjoyed working more than school.
 She stopped attending school for two months until the seasonal exhibition closed in autumn.